Skip to content

 mistralrs serve -m black-forest-labs/FLUX.1-schnell

 FLUX.1-schnell is permissively licensed.
-FLUX.1-dev requires Hugging Face license acceptance, same flow as the Gemma setup.
+FLUX.1-dev requires Hugging Face license acceptance: accept on the model page, then authenticate with mistralrs login.

 Generating an image: